Physics-50/Module-1/docs/week1-prelab.md

 ------------------------------

 You may find yourself in a situation where it isn't as clear what is acceptable.
-When in doubt please ask.
+When in doubt, please ask.

 ## Background